-Tutoring in writing is available through the Writing and Learning Center, also located in the Administration Building, room 206.
+Tutoring in writing is available through the Writing and Learning Center.
 Tutoring in math is available through the Math Tutoring Center, located in the Bonilla Science Hall, room 336.
 For more information, see our website: www.uiw.edu/tutoringservices, or contact the Director of Tutoring Services, Cristina Ariza, by phone at (210) 283-5020 or by email at mariza@uiwtx.edu.